 - Unbiased Information – Online investment firms have no reason to steer you in any particular direction, or to steer you at all.
 You do not have to read between the lines when researching investments.

 - No Guidance – Access to the best investment resources does you no good if you lack the skills to process them (or worse, if you think you possess the skills but your results say otherwise).
 If you need the advice of a full service firm, it is better to pay for it than to fritter away your investment money with experimentation.

-- Hidden fees – Costs are generally handled on a per-trade basis, but there may be hidden fees for simple tasks that would be covered by a full service firms.
+- Hidden fees – Costs are generally handled on a per-trade basis, but there may be hidden fees for simple tasks that would be covered by a full service firm.
 Make sure you understand all fees before proceeding.
 Any reputable online investment firm should be able to summarize them for you.

 - Minimal Customer Service – Online firms vary in their customer service, should something go wrong in the execution of a trade, or you have questions about their process that cannot be answered online.
 Do some research on the customer service ratings of any broker before you choose them as your investment source.
 You can check out any investment group through FINRA (the Financial Industry Regulatory Authority).

 In general, online-only investment firms are for those who know what they want, know how access online research and facilitate a trade, and can both understand and navigate fees.
 On the other hand, full-service investment firms are for those who need or prefer advice on investment management and long-term planning to meet financial goals, can handle the extra expense, and believe that it is worth the advice.

 Investments could play an important role in your preparations for retirement.
 Let the free Retirement Planner by MoneyTips help you calculate when you can retire without jeopardizing your lifestyle.